GMichaelRapp/Hard-Knock/index.md

 ---

 This Github project is a d20 OSR-inspired roleplaying game.
-If you want to support this project's development, as a playtester, designer, or whatever, please reach out to me at **gmichaelrapp@bitrot.xyz**.
+If you want to support this project's development, as a playtester, designer, or artist, please reach out to me at **gmichaelrapp@bitrot.xyz**.

 ---